thesovereignrepo/The-Sovereign-Repository/Mobile/GrapheneOS.md

 If you don't see your device listed in one of the videos, choose the newest video.
 The installation process is nearly identical across devices when using the web installer.

-Once you have GrapheneOS installed, let's start with an overview of the stock apps installed 📺, you only need to watch the first 1min12s of that video.
+Once you have GrapheneOS installed, let's start with an overview of the stock apps installed, you only need to watch the first 1min12s of that video.

 ## Cell service